Symous/react-native-collections/README.md

 # react-native-awesome-ui
-A collection of react-native ui component developed by third-party developers which can help you build awesome react-native apps and what's more important -LEARNING!
+A collection of react-native ui component developed by third-party developers which can help you build awesome react-native apps and what's more important - LEARNING!

+## Card

+## Dialog/Modal

+## Button

+## SplashScreen

+## FrameWork